Wendit/Reliable-Transport-Protocol/README.txt

 Known bugs and limitations:
         It takes a while to transfer large size file.
-Error handling is not completely work.
+Error handling is not completed yet. (retransmitting need to be debugged)